RealMuffinCat/Boot_Disks/README.md

 This is part of the WinLucio Archive.
 This page has some useful files to setup an old Operating System.
 Every file is scanned with VirusTotal.

-[WARNING: NOT EVERY FILE HERE COULD BE SAFE]

-[EVERY MALICIOUS FILE WILL BE REMOVED AS SOON AS POSSIBLE]

-[BE CAREFUL USING THESE TOOLS]
+[WARNING: BE CAREFUL USING THESE FILES]

 [I AM NOT RESPONSIBLE FOR ANY DAMAGE]

 -DETAILS-

-Only the Windows 95 Boot Disk is avaiable.
+There's currently no Boot Disk avaiable.